eficode-academy/circle-ci-workshop/README.md

 ### add gradle test step
 https://circleci.com/docs/2.0/configuration-reference/#store_test_results

+Hint: The results of running `gradle test`are stored in a local directory: `build/test-results`.

 ### Run a few iterations on the code

 Having your pipeline set up, now it is time to fix the software problem itself.
 Go back to [the gilded rose description to read about it](gildedrose.md)